-Self-promotion is permitted only as part of a sincere, helpful and direct answer to the question
+Self-promotion is permitted only as part of a helpful and direct answer to the question

 - Answers promoting products or services must include a disclosure of any that might inform the answer's interpretation.

-- Self-promotional links that do not form a part of a direct and helpful response to the question are not allowed in answers except in specific circumstances prescribed in
+- Self-promotional links that do not form a part of a direct and helpful response to the question are not allowed.

 - are not allowed.